superleon123/ImbalancedLearning/README.md

 Area Under ROC compared by three algorithms, ROC curve was generated in the code to process balanced data

      evaluate_auc_3Algorithm_micro.ipynb

+Test AdaBoost and RUSBoost:

+     test_AdaBoost_MalMem.py   (Test AdaBoost and RUSBoost for CIC-MalMem-2022) test_AdaBoost_NSL-KDD.py    (Test AdaBoost and RUSBoost for NSL-KDD) test_AdaBoost_IoT.py     (Test AdaBoost and RUSBoost for TON_IoT)

 The files in folder "NSL-KDD" and "TON_IoT" have the similiar name as the files in folder "MalMem"